gravitational/teleport/rfd/0080-piv-private-key.md

  1. Enable [per-session MFA](https://goteleport.com/docs/access-controls/guides/per-session-mfa/) alongside hardware private key enforcement, which requires you to pass an MFA check (touch) to start a new Teleport Service session (SSH/Kube/etc.).
  2. Enforce Touch to access hardware private keys, which can be done with PIV-compatible hardware keys.
 In this case, Touch is required for every Teleport request, not just new Teleport Service sessions.

-The first option is a bit simpler as it rides off the coattails of our existing Per-session MFA system.
+The first option is a bit simpler as it rides off the coattails of our existing per-session MFA system.
 On the other hand, the second option provides better security principles, since touch is enforced for every Teleport request rather than just Session requests, and it requires fewer roundtrips to the Auth server.

 In this RFD we'll explore both options together, since they are not mutually exclusive, and the underlying implementation will be the same regardless.